drpetersonfernandes/SimpleLauncher/README.md

 - **SystemName**: Name of the system.
 - **SystemFolder**: Folder where the ROMs or games are located.
+- **SystemIsMAME**: Notify the program whether the system is based on MAME or not.
+If true, the application will load the ROM descriptions alongside the ROM filenames.
 - **FormatToSearch**: List of file extensions that will be loaded from the SystemFolder.
 You can use as many as you want.
 - **ExtractFileBeforeLaunch**: Should be true or false.
 If true, the launcher will extract the zip or 7z file into a temp folder, then it will load the extracted file.
 - **FormatToLaunch**: In case you extract the file to a temp folder.
 You should specify here which extensions will be launched from the extracted folder.